Samiha128/Academic-Patent/kafka/README.md

 ##  How to Run the Project

-**Set Up Docker Desktop on Your PC** Ensure that Docker Desktop is installed on your computer.
+### Set Up Docker Desktop on Your PC
+Ensure that Docker Desktop is installed on your computer.
 You can download it from the official Docker website ,After installing, make sure Docker Desktop is running.

-Dans ce projet, vous apprendrez à configurer un cluster Kafka, à produire et consommer des messages avec des producteurs et consommateurs Kafka.
+### Start the Services with Docker Compose

+Run the following command to start the Kafka and Zookeeper services in detached mode docker-compose up -d

 ## Prérequis